 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Colgate Connect E1 toothbrush.

-If you want more detail, you can read our full Colgate Connect E1 review further down the page.
+If you want more detail, you can read my full Colgate Connect E1 review further down the page.